TritonDataCenter/triton/docs/developer-guide/building.md

    already)

 ## Building

-XXX: at release "joyager" will change to "Joyent_Dev" and builds will come from /public/builds instead of /stor/builds

 The following commands should be run in the MG directory in the appropriate build zone for the target you're building.
 They should also be run with all the